Geology of the Moon: Geologic history

-The geological history of the Moon has been defined into six major epochs, called the lunar geologic timescale.
-Starting about 4.5 billion years ago, the newly formed Moon was in a molten state and was orbiting much closer to Earth resulting in tidal forces.
+The geological history of the Moon has been analysed into six major epochs, called the lunar geologic timescale.
+Starting about 4.5 billion years ago, the newly-formed Moon was in a molten state, and was orbiting much closer to Earth, resulting in tidal forces.
 These tidal forces deformed the molten body into an ellipsoid, with the major axis pointed towards Earth.

 The first important event in the geologic evolution of the Moon was the crystallization of the near global magma ocean.
-It is not known with certainty what its depth was, but several studies imply a depth of about 500 km or greater.
+Its depth is not known with certainty, but several studies imply a depth of about 500 km or greater.
 The first minerals to form in this ocean were the iron and magnesium silicates olivine and pyroxene.
 Because these minerals were denser than the molten material around them, they sank.
 After crystallization was about 75% complete, less dense anorthositic plagioclase feldspar crystallized and floated, forming an anorthositic crust about 50 km in thickness.
 The majority of the magma ocean crystallized quickly (within about 100 million years or less), though the final remaining KREEP-rich magmas, which are highly enriched in incompatible and heat-producing elements, could have remained partially molten for several hundred million (or perhaps 1 billion) years.
 It appears that the final KREEP-rich magmas of the magma ocean eventually became concentrated within the region of Oceanus Procellarum and the Imbrium basin, a unique geologic province that is now known as the Procellarum KREEP Terrane.

-Quickly after the lunar crust formed, or even as it was forming, different types of magmas that would give rise to the Mg-suite norites and troctolites began to form, although the exact depths at which this occurred are not known precisely.
+Quickly after the lunar crust formed, or even as it was forming, different types of magmas that would give rise to the Mg-suite norites and troctolites began to form, although the depths at which this occurred are not known precisely.
 Recent theories suggest that Mg-suite plutonism was largely confined to the region of the Procellarum KREEP Terrane, and that these magmas are genetically related to KREEP in some manner, though their origin is still highly debated in the scientific community.
 The oldest of the Mg-suite rocks have crystallization ages of about 3.85 Ga.
-However, the last large impact that could have excavated deep into the crust (the Imbrium basin) also occurred at 3.85 Ga before present.
+However, the last large impact that could have been excavated deep into the crust (the Imbrium basin) also occurred at 3.85 Ga before present.
 Thus, it seems probable that Mg-suite plutonic activity continued for a much longer time, and that younger plutonic rocks exist deep below the surface.

-Analysis of the samples from the moon seems to show that a lot of the impact basins on the moon formed in a short amount of time between about 4 and 3.85 Ga ago.
+Analysis of the samples from the Moon seems to show that a lot of the Moon's impact basins formed in a short amount of time between about 4 and 3.85 Ga ago.
 This hypothesis is referred to as the lunar cataclysm or late heavy bombardment.
 However, it is now recognized that ejecta from the Imbrium impact basin (one of the youngest large impact basins on the Moon) should be found at all of the Apollo landing sites.
 It is thus possible that ages for some impact basins (in particular Mare Nectaris) could have been mistakenly assigned the same age as Imbrium.